Find out more about our academic programs by selecting a tab.

-IAU requires evidence of an earned bachelor degree in a related major or discipline.
+Education: IAU requires evidence of an earned bachelor degree in a related major or discipline.
 Other disciplines may be acceptable and shall be reviewed on a case-by-case basis, and they may require prerequisite courses.
 All degrees must be earned at an appropriately accredited institution or foreign equivalent.
-IAU understands the differing rigor of schools and grading scales around the world, and IAU evaluates prior academic credentials within their own context.
-Exceptions may be made on a case-by-case basis.
+IAU understands the differing rigor of institutions and grading scales around the world, and IAU evaluates prior academic credentials within their own context.
+Exceptions shall be reviewed on a case-by-case basis.

 Information Technology: IAU requires students to possess computer and internet skills sufficient to effectively participate in IAU’s pedagogical model and conduct research at the graduate level.